Michael Skakel Fast Facts

 January 13, 2006 - The conviction is upheld by the Connecticut Supreme Court.

-November 13, 2006 - The US Supreme Court declines to hear Skakel's appeal, meaning his conviction still stands.
+November 13, 2006 - The US Supreme Court declines to hear Skakel's appeal, meaning his conviction stands.

-April 17, 2007 - Skakel's petition for a new trial begins.
+April 17, 2007 - Skakel's petition for a new trial is filed.
 Former high school classmate Gitano "Tony" Bryant says two of his friends were involved in the murder, not Skakel.

 October 25, 2007 - The petition for new trial is denied as the judge finds statements not credible that Bryant and his two friends, all African-American, could go unnoticed in the mostly white neighborhood.